 The research team used nets to collect and sample bits of trash, along with six-meter wide measuring devices to measure the size of larger objects.
 The researchers worked alongside an aerial sensor company that fitted an aircraft with specialized sensors.
 The craft flew over sections of the garbage patch and took 3D scans of the garbage.
 In total, the research team collected around 1.2 million samples of trash and 3D scanned upwards of 300 square kilometers of ocean covered in garbage.

 According to the results of the study, most of the garbage pile was made out of larger objects.
 This goes against the researcher’s initial hypothesis that the majority of the garbage patch would be made out of small fragments of trash.
 Only around 8% of the entire garbage patch was made out of pieces of plastic less than 5 millimeters in size, or microplastics.
 The researchers found that about half of the garbage patch was discarded fishing nets, sometimes called ghost nets.
-It’s thought that almost 640,000 tons of fishing gear are lost at sea every year.
+It’s thought that almost 640,000 tons of fishing gear is lost at sea every year.
 Much of the trash was also debris that came from the tsunami which hit Japan in 2011.

 Researchers have warned, however, that is isn’t fair to put most of the blame on the fishing industry, or the countries that mismanage their waste the most.
 Britta Hardesty, a researcher from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia, says that the problem is much larger than any one source and that we “need to look at the true value and cost of plastics, and factor in the costs of livelihood and tourism.”